 - Organic herbicides reliably kill the top growth of both annual and perennial weeds.

 - Very few organic herbicides kill roots directly.
 Perennial weeds with deep roots, therefore, are likely to reemerge.
-In my research, I found only one organic product that claims to reach plant roots: A.D.I.O.S. by Herbanatur.
-(See Note 1 below.)
+There is one organic product that claims to reach plant roots: A.D.I.O.S. by Herbanatur.

 - Several products also list algae, moss, and lichen among their targets.
 Examples are AXXE, Monterey Herbicidal Soap, Bayer Natria Weed and Grass Killer, and Finalsan.